TIG Welding Explained

 TIG welding tungsten electrodes

 Tungsten is used in this process since this rare, metallic element intrinsically has a high melting temperature (3422°C) when compared to other metals (e.g. stainless steel has a melting point from 1400 to 1530°C).
 Tungsten offers excellent electrical conductivity without being consumed.
-Though, erosion can still occur on the tip during the shielded metal arc welding procedure.
+However, erosion can still occur on the tip during the shielded metal arc welding procedure.

 Tungsten electrodes can also be alloyed to improve their properties depending on the weld type.
 Here are some common examples: